 Late this morning we are introduced to Peru’s most famous agriculture, with a presentation discussing potato and quinoa production.
 You may be surprised to learn that more than 3,000 varieties of potatoes are grown here.
 Later enjoy a city tour of Lima, the capital and main cultural and business center of Peru.
 Our Peruvian national guide starts us off with a relaxing drive, stopping at the Plaza Mayor, the historical center of Lima.
 Plaza Mayor features impressive colonial treasures – the Presidential Palace, City Hall, and the Archbishop’s Palace.
 After lunch we visit an old, out-of-the-way mansion that now houses the Larco Museum, which boasts an extensive collection of artifacts, pottery and jewelry representative of the many fascinating cultures of ancient Peru.
-Next we drive through the elegant and charming residential districts of San Isidro and Mira Flores, located on the Pacific Ocean, is followed by lunch overlooking the ocean.
-Following lunch we travel to the National Agrarian University in La Molina district, where you will learn about Peru’s number one crop.
-The potato has long been important to Peruvians, and now there are more than 3,000 varieties of potatoes in Peru.
-Partake in a gastronomy workshop at San Ignacio de Loyola Escuela de Chefs, one of the most prestigious schools in South America.
-Here you learn how to make traditional Peruvian cuisine, as well as their famous national drink, Pisco Sour.
-Dinner will be in the Don Ignacio Restaurant.
+Next we drive through the elegant and charming residential districts of San Isidro and Mira Flores, located on the Pacific Ocean.
+Partake in a gastronomy workshop at a local restaurant.
+Here you learn how to make traditional Peruvian cuisine.
+After learning the tricks of the trade, enjoy the main attraction - your delicious dinner.
 (B, L, D)

 Peru is the world’s foremost asparagus grower and is America’s largest competitor in this category.
 Asparagus production has developed into the country’s third largest agricultural export, behind coffee and precious metals.
-Asparagus has recently become one of the trendiest vegetables on the American dinner table.
-Peru’s growing season is opposite of North America’s, which makes this vegetable available almost year-round.
-Visit Peru’s most famous vegetable farmer, a past Peruvian Minister of Agriculture and currently the secretary of finance, who also tends to his large fruit and asparagus farm.
-This friendly, mild mannered man and his wife graciously take us on a tour of his operation, but not before serving us great pastries, nuts and desserts with coffee, tea or juice.
-Later we are treated to lunch and a folk show at the farm…always a fun time, and something you are sure to enjoy.
+Peru’s growing season is opposite of North America’s, which makes this vegetable available to the United States almost year-round.
+Visit one of Peru’s most famous vegetable farms, owned by a past Peruvian Minister of Agriculture and currently the secretary of finance, who also tends to his large fruit and asparagus farm.
+Walk through the table grape vineyard, and we will likely see their staff harvesting.
+Perhaps you’ll want to try a sample straight from the vine!
 Continuing on we drive through the sandy flatlands of Peru.
 With the help of Israeli irrigation specialists, Peruvian farmers now grow beautiful irrigated crops on this once desert landscape.
-Our final destination today is the city of Ica.
-Our accommodations feature a resort type atmosphere, creating the perfect back drop for a wonderful evening of relaxation.
+Our final destination is your overnight resort, creating the perfect back drop for a wonderful evening of relaxation.
 If you would like to experience the Nazca Lines, you will have an opportunity this afternoon or tomorrow morning.
 The resort provides flight tours over the Nazca lines for approximately $300 per person.
 Rupiper Tours has no affiliation with the flight tours but will allow time for you to enjoy this activity if interested.
 You must inquire early to reserve your flight over the Nazca Lines – Space is first come, first served.
 It may not be possible to experience both the Nazca Lines flight as well as tomorrow’s boat ride to Ballestas Islands, as the flights are determined by several factors including weather and demand.
 (B, L)

 Day 4: Peru’s Countryside and the Nazca Lines / Lima

-A one hour morning flight takes us to Cuzco, the mythical capital of the Inca Empire, where we travel to the city center for lunch and time to explore the town square.
-This afternoon, we embark on an unforgettable journey.
+A one hour morning flight takes us to Cuzco, the mythical capital of the Inca Empire.
+After lunch, we embark on an unforgettable journey.
 Traveling through the mountains, past picturesque farms and villages, we enjoy impressive views of the Cuzco Valley and the glaciers beyond, before we board the Vistadome train and continue with a scenic rail trip through the Sacred Valley of the Incas.
 Here you can view the remains of the Inca culture, as well as the modern-day Incas’ farming population.
-In Aguas Calientes we check into the Hatuchay Tower Hotel where we enjoy dinner.
+In Aguas Calientes we check into our hotel where we enjoy dinner.
 If you wish, you may take a stroll through this quaint little village, perhaps finding that perfect little treasure you’ve been looking for.
 (B, L, D)

 Day 6: Aguas Calientes / Machu Picchu / Cuzco

-Day 7: Cuzco / Lima / Buenos Aires
+Day 7: Cuzco / Lima / Santiago, Chile

 Beginning at Santiago’s main avenue, Alameda, we visit the historically significant Government Palace, La Moneda.
 We walk through the bustling pedestrian zone of Huérfanos and Ahumada, and tour the famous Plaza de Armas, the city’s Main Square, which is surrounded by many historical buildings, including the Metropolitan Cathedral.
 We continue on to the most imaginative and exuberant piece of landscaping in Santiago, the lushly forested hill, Cerro Santa Lucia.
 This place bears historical importance; Santiago was officially founded by Pedro de Valdivia at the foot of Cerro Santa Lucia on February 12, 1541.
 From the hill’s lofty top, we are able to see the Parque Forestal on one side and the Mapocho River on the other.
 Crossing the river we tour Barrio Bellavista, the French influenced cultural and artistic neighborhood of Santiago, which lies at the foot of Cerro San Cristóbal, the city’s highest hill.
-If time permits, we have an opportunity to shop at Los Dominicos handicraft market.
 Finally we visit Providencia, one of the noble parts of Santiago, with top-rated restaurants, elegant shops and modern high-rise buildings.
 This evening is capped off with dinner served high above the city in the Tower Restaurant.
 From this lofty vantage point you’ll enjoy great views of the Chilean capital.
 (B, L, D)

-We arrive in Miami which leaves ample time to connect to your home airport.
-(In-flight Meal Service)
+We arrive in Miami early morning, leaving ample time to connect to your home airport.
+(In-flight Meal Service

 International Round-trip Airfare from Miami